 “Parents forget to consider the child, to respect the child,” Natale says.
 “You work on your relationships with other adults, your friendships, your marriage, dating.
 But what about your relationship with your child?
 If you have a good relationship, and you’re really in tune with your child, that’s what really matters.
 Then none of this will be an issue.”

-As we enter a post-covid time, the significant adult in a young person’s life – parent, teacher, coach – probably has a more important role to play than ever before.
+During this post-Covid time, the significant adult in a young person’s life – parent, teacher, coach – probably has a more important role to play than ever before.
+Our youth want to be loved and cared for by non-judgmental adults; they want their ideas and opinions to be listened to respectfully, and they value an adult cheerleader guiding them on how to find meaning and purpose in their lives.